-425 | Street, NW Suite 701 Washington, DC 20001 ph: 202-220-3700 fax: 202-220-3759 www.medpac.gov the base rate attributable to wages and wage-related costs.
-This operating labor share is set by statute at 62 percent for hospitals with a wage index less than or equal to 1, and estimated by CMS for those with a wage index above 1.6 For capital base rates, a factor based on the wage index is applied to 100 percent of the capital base rate.
+For operating base rates, the wage index is applied to the portion of the base rate attributable to wages and wage-related costs.
+This operating labor share is set by

+Figure 1 Acute inpatient prospective payment system for fiscal year 2022 statute at 62 percent for hospitals with a wage index less than or equal to 1, and estimated by CMS for those with a wage index above 1.
+For capital base rates, the wage index raised to a fractional power is applied to 100 percent of the capital base rate.